Mental Health Emergency

 - Be prepared: Become familiar with the guidelines on this page.

-- Know to Ask for a Crisis Intervention Trained Officer (CIT): When you call 9-1-1, ask to have a CIT Officer dispatched if available as these officers are specially trained to respond to mental health emergencies.
+- Know to Ask for a Crisis Intervention Trained Officer (CIT): When you call/text 911, ask to have a CIT Officer dispatched if available as these officers are specially trained to respond to mental health emergencies.
+Watch a brief video about texting 911.

 - Be prepared for a 5150 Hold: If your family member or friend is a danger to themselves or to others or is gravely disabled and unable to care for themselves, it may be necessary to place them on an involuntary hospital hold of up to 72 hours for additional help and evaluation.